-Your bootstrap farm business plan does not need to be complicated, nor do you need to do a lot of the things you see in conventional business plans (unless you are looking for conventional financing).
-But there are a few things you need to figure out before you launch your business.
+Your Bootstrap farm business plan does not need to be complicated, nor do you need to do a lot of the things you see in conventional business plans.
+However, there are a few things you need to figure out before you launch your business.

 If you follow our approach, your customers will pay you in advance for the season.
 So before planning what to grow, you have to plan how many customers you want to grow for - i.e. how many full share veggie baskets you expect to provide to customers.

 The whole farm business plan process starts with setting this target for production.
 And here’s a key point: you need to start this process well in advance of the growing season; in fact you could even start out the year before you plan to launch, to allow time to build your business.
 You will see why that is necessary shortly.

 This approach is very powerful; you are actually determining how much money you will make for the season, in advance!
 If you can then accurately estimate your costs, you are guaranteed a profit!

 By the way, the number of baskets (or shares, or boxes, or whatever term you like) may not be the same as the number of customers.
 Some New Terra Farm customers take a ‘full basket’, other a ‘half basket’.

 We advertise a full basket as being suitable for a family of four, and a half basket for a family of two.
 Your farm business plan should be based on the number of full baskets (or equivalent) you plan to produce; i.e. count two half-baskets as one full basket for planning purposes.

 How do you decide how many customers you can handle?
 This is very much an individual decision, and will be determined by your individual circumstances and goals.
 Some factors to consider: